-One of Bangkok’s most recognizable landmarks is Wat Arun also known as the Temple of the Dawn which is located on the banks of the Chao Phraya River.
+One of Bangkok’s most recognisable landmarks, Wat Arun (also known as the Temple of the Dawn), is an imposing sight on the banks of the Chao Phraya River.
 A temple has occupied the site for hundreds of years, but the name and design of the temple has changed a number of times over those years.

 History of Wat Arun